Automobile sponsored by:

 This particular De Dion-Bouton AL was discovered fully disassembled on a farm in Espariz, Beira Alta.
 It was purchased in April 1959 by João de Lacerda from the then owner, Captain Eduardo Serpa Ferreira, who revealed that the car had been offered to his grandfather (General Serpa Pimentel, Administrator of Casa Real) by Queen D. Amélia.

 Its restoration was painful and very time-consuming, due mainly to lack of parts, which had to be sourced with the help of collectors from Great Britain.
 Once all the parts were found, the restoration was carried out in Lisbon, with Eng.
 José Jorge Canelas and his mechanic José Martins.

 The gruelling coachwork was completed by Aurélio, a horse carriage specialist from Santarém, who applied all seven layers of paint by hand.
-They had to install themselves in Caramulo for fifteen days to complete the work, charging 120$00 per day, accommodation and many litres of red wine.
+He was installed in Caramulo for fifteen days to complete the work, charging 120$00 per day, accommodation and many liters of red wine.